-- Localized: This is specific to a certain area of the back and does not spread beyond that particular area.
+- Localized: This is specific to a particular area of the back and does not spread beyond that specific area.

-- Diffuse: This is pain over a larger area and is usually found in the deeper tissue layers of the back.
+- Diffuse: This is pain over a larger area and is specific to the deeper tissue layers of the back.

 - Radicular: This type generally follows the path of a nerve or nerves and is caused by irritation to the nerve(s).

-- Referred: This pain is felt in the back but is actually caused by an issue in another part of the body, such as the abdomen or kidneys.
+- Referred: This pain is felt in the back but caused by an issue in another part of the body, such as the abdomen or kidneys.